 Often, applying to YoungArts is the very first time that a student will say the words: “I am an artist.”
 This affirmation can have an enduring ripple effect and helps students prepare for the next phase of their creative and professional journey.

-If you are a recruiter, counselor or educator from a college, conservatory or university, please contact us to learn more about SLS and the YoungArts competition.
+If you are a recruiter, counselor or educator from a college, conservatory or university, sign up now to enroll your Institution in YoungArts’ Student List Service (SLS).

 For educators and parents of YoungArts applicants: